EdmundBenedict/lordcephei.github.io/pages/smhankels.md

 To describe a some of the properties of smooth Hankel functions.
 They form the basis set of the **lmf**{: style="color: blue"} code, and they are used for other properties, e.g. in the calculation of the electrostic potential.
-They also form the backbone of the new "Jigsaw Puzzle Orbitals" basis.
+They also form the backbone of the new [Jigsaw Puzzle Orbitals](/docs/code/jpos/) basis.

 _____________________________________________________________